BNasmith/PTForsyth/PTFWorkofChrist.md

 the Old Testament garb of symbolism, and was made a moral reality in Christ's holy obedience.
-In the Old Testament we have the lamb and the various other things brought for offering ; but where did their essential value lie ?
-In the obedience of the offerer ; in the fact that those institutions were given and prescribed by holy
+In the Old Testament we have the lamb and the various other things brought for offering; but where did their essential value lie?
+In the obedience of the offerer; in the fact that those institutions were given and prescribed by holy
 God, however their details were due to man.
 And the presentation of the victim was valuable, not